-Anna chairs the People Committee, and is a member of the Quality Governance, Finance and Performance and Board of Directors' Nomination and Remuneration Committees.
-She also serves as Board lead for Freedom to Speak Up.
-Anna has a BCom degree in Economics, a BA in Anthropology and an MCom (Hons) in Strategic Employment Relations.
-She has extensive experience in human resources management, organisational effectiveness and change management across a range of private sector industries, including at a number of large multinational organisations, and is currently the Chief People Officer at XP Power PLC.
+Anna served as inaugural Chair of the People Committee, and was a member of the Quality Governance, Finance and Performance and Board of Directors' Nomination and Remuneration Committees.
+She was also the Board lead for Freedom to Speak Up.
+Anna has a BCom degree in Economics, a BA in Anthropology and a MCom (Hons) in Strategic Employment Relations.
+She has extensive experience in human resources management, organisational effectiveness and change management across a range of private sector industries, including at a number of large multinational organisations.
+Anna left the Board on 31 August 2022 as a result of her relocation to Australia.